 Peptic ulcers are much less common among children than adults.
-As with adults, use of nonsteroidal anti-inflammatory drugs (NSAIDs) and infection with Helicobacter pylori bacteria can lead to the formation of peptic ulcers (see Peptic Ulcer).
-Children whose parents have peptic ulcers are more likely to have ulcers, as are those whose parents smoke.
+As with adults, use of nonsteroidal anti-inflammatory drugs (NSAIDs) and infection with Helicobacter pylori bacteria can lead to the formation of peptic ulcers.
+In children, Helicobacter pylori is not as common a cause as in adults.
+Children whose parents have peptic ulcers are more likely to have ulcers especially if their parents are infected with Helicobacter pylori.
+Exposure to secondhand smoke is another risk factor for ulcers in children.
 Adolescents who drink alcohol or smoke are also more likely to develop ulcers.
 Children of any age can develop ulcers when they are extremely sick, such as after severe burns, injuries, and illnesses.
 These ulcers are referred to as stress ulcers.

 The typical symptoms occur in the upper abdomen and include

 However, young children may not have the typical symptoms but may have abdominal pain and vomiting.
 Infants with ulcers may be fussy and irritable during and after feedings.